csc7/PP1_CI_TGC/README.md

 2. As a client, I want to see a list of projects that has been carried out by the company, so I have an idea if they are able to address my own projects.
 3. As a client, I want to know the size of the company at a glance, in order to know if the company has resources to achieve my projects.
 4. As a client, I want to have an easy option to contract services, so I do not need to go through long procedures.
-5. As job-seeker, I want to know where the main office is located, to know if a move is needed in case I get a job.
+5. As jobseeker, I want to know where the main office is located, to know if a move is needed in case I get a job.
 6. As an equipment seller, I want to have a way to contact the company, to know if there might be any product of interest to them.
 7. As a client, I want to have a contact form to make general consultations in case I do not find what I am looking for.
 8. As a client, I want to have a fixed navigation menu on top, so I do not get lost when looking for information.